sergiosierram/agora_sw/sw_info/network_info.md

 From a linux client you can use `ssh pi@192.168.4.1`.

 ## Ethernet Interface
-This interface works normally and provides internet access to the wireless access point.
+This interface is used by the LiDAR LMS111.
+It is configured to be static and thus it does not provide internet access even if an ethernet cable is connected.

+If you require to change the configuration of this interface, check the file located at: `/etc/network/interfaces`.
+For the purpose of clarification, this interface can be used in two ways:

+* **static**: To retrieve data from the LiDAR or other static purposes.
+`
+auto eth0
+iface eth0 inet static
+        address 169.254.97.100
+        netmask 255.255.0.0

+`
+* **dhcp**: To obtain internet access.
+`
+auto eth0
+allow-hotplug eth0
+iface eth0 inet dhcp
+`

 In some cases, this interface will not automatically detect when an ethernet cable is plugged in.
 This can be easily solved by restarting the interface with `sudo ifdown eth0` and then `sudo ifup eth0`.